bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 ![All Clusters vs Array Regions 1](clusters_vs_arrayRegions_1.png)
 ![All Clusters vs Array Regions 2](clusters_vs_arrayRegions_2.png)

-## Clustering with bSat(BSR) Units
-- Since we were not able to create nice clusters with our Model 2 data, we will instead attempt clustering with the previously annotated subunits within the array
-    - Start with the individual bSat(BSR) units
-- Steps to do this:
-    1. Download Hailey's chm13.coloredBSAT.sorted.bed
-    2. Transfer to remote server: `scp "C:\Users\bhavn\OneDrive\Documents\Miga_RA\chr1_bsat_project\chm13.coloredBSAT.sorted.bed" bmahi@emerald:/private/groups/migalab/bmahi/chr1_bsat_project/bsrClustering`
-    3. Extract all BSR units from this BED file into a new BED file: `grep -E '^chr1\s.*bSat\(BSR\)' chm13.coloredBSAT.sorted.bed > chm13_chr1_bSatBSR.bed`
-    4. Get all sequences from BSR BED file into a FASTA file: `bedtools getfasta -fi ../chm13v2.0_chr1.fa -bed chm13_chr1_bSatBSR.bed -fo chm13_chr1_bSatBSR.fa`

 ## Mentor Meeting Notes (02/28/2025)
 - Cluster BSRs then composites and see if there is a pattern there
     - Develop HMM to find 68-bp monomers to cluster